MLH-Fellowship/Rex-Run/README.md

 </p>

 ## What it does
-Our game is basically a combination of Google's dinosaur game and an endless 3D runner.
-We set the scene in a city and the obstacles are cars on the road.
-We have a T-Rex as player and it need to avoid the cars and buildings.
-The T-Rex inspiration comes from the famous Jurrasic Park movies.
+Our game is a combination of Google's dinosaur game and an endless 3D runner.
+We set the scene in a city, and objective is to get as far as you can in the agme while avoiding the cars on the road.
+The T-Rex is modeled off the infamous inflatable dinosaur costume that is often seen attempting to perform human stunts in a city environment.

 <p align="center"</p>
 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.pinimg.com%2Foriginals%2Fb3%2F4a%2F5f%2Fb34a5fd6d7d446ad173ba4f57041ab42.gif&f=1&nofb=1" align = "center">
 </p>

-This project represents a gamers impression of a T-Rex on an endless runner in New York City **(under a budget)**.

 ## Challenges we ran into
-In order to build this project we had to learn C# in order to design games in Unity.
-Being beginners in the game design field, we had to learn designing game physics, using and modifying pre-existing assets for our use.
-We also learned how to create game objects through Blender and assign them player roles in Unity.
-In the end we were successfully able to combine various components into a consistent game with a vibrant Graphical User Interface.
+In order to build this project, we had to learn C# in order to use Unity.
+As beginners in the game design field, we learned about game physics as well as using and modifying pre-existing assets.
+We also learned how to create game objects through Blender and use them in Unity.
+In the end, we were able to successfully combine various components into a complete game.

 ## :trophy: Accomplishments that we're Proud of
-- We broke the project structure down and built it component by component
+- We learned Unity and Blender in a little more than a week
+- We finished a complete game with begin, end, score-keeping, and level-ing
-- Our team communication we consistent and pointed towards improving our project every step of the way.
+- Our team communication was consistent and meetings were productive
-- We leveraged our inexperience in developing games to understand and use fundamentals of design with respect to a gaming engine.

-## What we Learned
+## What We Learned
-- Designing a game is easy, designing a game with a good physics design is not.
+- Designing a game is easy; designing a game with good physics is not
-- Learning game design enabled to open new avenues of creativity and master good programming practices.
-- Game design is different from general software development (backend and frontend).
+- Game design is different from software development and leverages multiple areas of art: drawing, music, design, storytelling
-- Unity is a really good tool to get started with game design.
+- Unity is a really good tool to get started with game design
 - Blenders Python scripting add-on should be leveraged

 ## Technologies Used :rocket: